-- When the preset is reached, the timer bit turns OFF and the current value stops incrementing; however, if the enabling input turns ON again before the TOF reaches the preset value, the timer bit remains ON. - The enabling input must make an ON-OFF transition for a TOF timer to begin timing the OFFdelay time interval. - If a TOF timer is inside an SCR region and the SCR region is inactive, then the current value is set to 0, the timer bit is turned OFF, and the current value does not increment.
+- When the preset is reached, the timer bit turns OFF and the current value stops incrementing; however, if the enabling input turns ON again before the TOF reaches the preset value, the timer bit remains ON. - The enabling input must make an ON-OFF transition for a TOF timer to begin timing the OFF-delay time interval. - If a TOF timer is inside an SCR region and the SCR region is inactive, then the current value is set to 0, the timer bit is turned OFF, and the current value does not increment.

-Туре Current >= Preset State of IN, the enabling input Power cycle / first scan TON Timer bit ON ON: Current value = timing value Timer bit = OFF Current value continues timing to 32,767 OFF: Timer bit OFF, current value = 0 Current value = 0 TONR 1 Timer bit ON ON: Current value = timing value Timer bit = OFF Current value continues timing to 32,767 OFF: Timer bit and current value maintain last state and value Current value can be maintained 1

-Туре Current >= Preset State of IN, the enabling input Power cycle / first scan TOF Timer bit OFF ON: Timer bit ON, current value = 0 Timer bit = OFF Current = Preset, stops tim- ing OFF: Timer begins timing after ON-to-OFF transition Current value = 0 1 The retentive timer current value can be assigned for retention through a power cycle.
-See Configuring the retentive ranges for details (Page 145).
+Туре Current >= Preset State of IN, the enabling input Power cycle / first scan TON Timer bit ON ON: Current value = timing value Timer bit = OFF Current value continues timing to 32,767 OFF: Timer bit OFF, current value = 0 Current value = 0 TONR 1 Timer bit ON ON: Current value = timing value Timer bit = OFF Current value continues timing to 32,767 OFF: Timer bit and current value maintain last state and value Current value can be maintained 1 TOF Timer bit OFF ON: Timer bit ON, current value = Timer bit = OFF Current = Preset, stops timing 0 OFF: Timer begins timing after ON-to-OFF transition Current value = 0 1 The retentive timer current value can be assigned for retention through a power cycle.
+See Configuring the retentive ranges for details (Page 134).